tomasz-c/awesome-markdown-editors/README.md

 github: [`Cveinnt/LetsMarkdown.com`](https://github.com/Cveinnt/LetsMarkdown.com)) - 👨‍💻👩‍💻 Fast, minimal web editor that makes markdown editing collaborative and accessible to everyone.

+## WYSIWYG Markdown Editors for Integration in Web Apps

+Editors designed to be used by developers for use in websites and web apps.

+**Wysimark** (web: [`wysimark.com`](https://wysimark.com/), github: [`portive/wysimark`](https://github.com/portive/wysimark)) - The WYSIWYG editor for Markdown with integrations for React, Vue and Plain JavaScript.
+Supports CommonMark and GFM specs.
+Features tables, check lists, images, emojis and attachments.
+Comes with a modern interface and design.
+Features cloud based image uploads, attachments, and image resizing.
+MIT licensed.

 ## Markdown Desktop Editors

 ### Universal